willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

-If any of the academics (or their collaborators) want to run a larger job that requires up to *all* the resources available in *one* of these two nodes then they can specify a different Partition when submitting a batch job or starting an interactive session:
+If any of the academics (or their collaborators) want to run a larger job that requires up to *all* the resources available in *one* of these two nodes then they can :ref:`specify a different Partition <slurm_access_priv_nodes>` when submitting a batch job or starting an interactive session:

 * Partition: ``dcs-acad-pre``
 * Account: ``dcs-acadX`` where ``X`` is 1, 2, 3 or 4 and :ref:`varies between the academics <dcs_acad_gpu_node_accounts>`).